Winter green soup is a soup your body will love!

 Winter green soup

-Packed with winter vegetables, this soup is healthy and easy to make.
+A low-carb soup packed with winter vegetables that is healthy and easy to make.
+Freezer-friendly too!

 - 2 tablespoons olive oil